Preimplantation Genetic Testing

 Depending on the mother’s age, approximately 25-85 percent of embryos will have genetic abnormalities.
 Embryos with genetic defects, either in a single gene or in the chromosomes, are more likely to cause implantation failure, miscarriage or a birth defect in the resulting child.
 Chromosome abnormalities account for most genetic pregnancy problems as opposed to single gene defects.
 Both types of genetic abnormalities can occur in embryos derived from natural conception and assisted reproduction and are a large reason why about 20 percent of all pregnancies end in miscarriage.

-Two types of genetic tests are used to identify genetic flaws in embryos: preimplantation genetic screening (PGS) and preimplantation genetic diagnosis (PGD).
-PGS is used to identify chromosomal abnormalities, and PGD is used to detect single gene disorders, such as those that cause cystic fibrosis or sickle cell anemia.
+Two types of genetic tests are used to identify genetic flaws in embryos: preimplantation genetic screening (PGT-A) and preimplantation genetic diagnosis (PGT-M).
+PGT-A is used to identify chromosomal abnormalities, and PGT-M is used to detect single gene disorders, such as those that cause cystic fibrosis or sickle cell anemia.
 Doctors may recommend one or both tests, depending on a couple’s medical and family history.

 After preimplantation genetic testing, only embryos without genetic defects are selected for embryo transfer.
 This embryo screening technique increases the success of pregnancy and live birth rates with IVF treatment.

 How preimplantation genetic testing is performed